By River Teslar, GSBA Business Training Specialist

 Remember: Washington’s thresholds are higher than federal requirements, so you’ll need to follow the state rules to remain compliant.

-While you might see it as inconvenient, the 2025 overtime rule changes are a great chance to ensure your business is compliant and ready for what’s ahead.
+The 2025 overtime rule changes are a great chance to ensure your business is compliant and ready for what’s ahead.
 Think of it as an opportunity to fine-tune your payroll practices while avoiding last-minute headaches.
-Here’s how to get your business prepared for 2025 and beyond:

-Need L&I Support?
+Need Labor Law Support?